Thought Leadership: National Validation

 • Co-Author, “Deductibility of Bribes, Kickbacks, Illegal Payments, Fines, and Penalties,” Tax Management Portfolio 524 (BNA/Bloomberg treatise), 2007

-• Co-Author of article about the intersection of tax and patent law, discussed by New York Times columnist Floyd Norris, October 20, 2006.
+• Co-Author of article about the intersection of tax and patent law, discussed in the New York Times by columnist Floyd Norris, October 20, 2006.

 • Co-Author, “Whose Tax Law Is It?,” Legal Times, October 16, 2006